 It is not uncommon to see companies perform well in the years after insiders buy shares.
-Unfortunately, there are also plenty of examples of share prices declining precipitously after insiders have sold shares.
+The flip side of that is that there are more than a few examples of insiders dumping stock prior to a period of weak performance.
 So shareholders might well want to know whether insiders have been buying or selling shares in A.P.
 Eagers Limited (ASX:APE).

 A.P.
 Eagers Insider Transactions Over The Last Year

 In the last twelve months, the biggest single purchase by an insider was when insider Vernon Wheatley bought AU$1.0m worth of shares at a price of AU$10.14 per share.
 That means that an insider was happy to buy shares at above the current price of AU$5.36.
 It's very possible they regret the purchase, but it's more likely they are bullish about the company.
 To us, it's very important to consider the price insiders pay for shares.
 Generally speaking, it catches our eye when an insider has purchased shares at above current prices, as it suggests they believed the shares were worth buying, even at a higher price.
 Vernon Wheatley was the only individual insider to buy shares in the last twelve months.

 You can see the insider transactions (by individuals) over the last year depicted in the chart below.
 By clicking on the graph below, you can see the precise details of each insider transaction!